nikidimi/carnd-behavioral-cloning/README.md

 4. **Dropout** - Prevents overfitting.
 This model has only 10 connections at this stage, but still using dropout improves performance
 5. **Dense layer with 1 neuron** - Used to sum up the data from the max pooling layer and output one variable - the steering angle

+## Training

+1. Training is done using Adam optimizer
+2. There is an early cutoff to prevent overfitting and to make it easier to change the model - I don't have to change the epoch count
+3. 20% of the data is used for validation, testing is performed on the simulator.

 ## How did I reach this model:

 1. I started playing with different models that were failing.
 After a lot of trial and error, I tried the NVIDIA model, documented here: https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf